-- List the presidents whom Billy Graham counseled. - Create a timeline detailing Billy Graham's relationship with various U.S. presidents. - Understand and communicate some of the difficulties, privileges, and responsibilities of having a personal relationship with a U.S. president.
+- List the presidents whom Billy Graham counseled. - Create a simple timeline of Billy Graham's work with U.S. presidents. - Understand some of the difficulties, privileges, and responsibilities of having a personal relationship with a U.S. president.

 NORTH CAROLINA STANDARD COURSE OF STUDY